 If you are not financially stable, it is not a good idea for you to work overseas.
 Initially, you may end up spending your money to pay an advance deposit for your flat, invest in new furniture and even ship all your belongings to your new residence.

 Even when there is a secure job waiting for you overseas, you have to make sure that you have enough money to compensate for everything, including unexpected and last-minute expenses.
-This will serve as a cushion so you will have the space and time to figure out your next steps.
+This will serve as a cushion so you will have space and time to figure out your next steps.

 Experts suggest saving at least 30 percent of every paycheck for a year before moving abroad.

-4. You are adaptable and patient
+4) You are Adaptable and Patient

 Living abroad requires tolerance and flexibility.
 You need to learn to be calm despite some initial setbacks.
 For instance, you may experience getting lost in a new city because you got into the wrong bus, or perhaps your dinner got ruined because you picked out an unfamiliar ingredient or dish.

 You may find yourself in situations like these that will test your patience and resilience.
 You also need to adapt your working practices to a new culture.
-Your adjustment experience will help you become a patient and confident person once you return to your home country.
+Your adjustment experience will help you become a patient and a confident person once you return to your home country.

 Whatever your new role is, you have to work collaboratively with your new team even when you are working independently in your home country.
-And since every country has its own work culture, traditions and bureaucracy, you must get help from other people to easily navigate these grey areas.
+And since every country has its own work culture, traditions, and bureaucracy, you must get help from other people to easily navigate these grey areas.

 As workplaces become even more globalized, developing your cultural intelligence (CQ) has become a non-negotiable.